awsdocs/aws-storagegateway-user-guide/doc_source/delete-appliance.md

 **To delete your hardware appliance**

 1. If you have installed a gateway on the hardware appliance, you must first remove the gateway before you can delete the appliance\.
-For instructions on how to remove a gateway from your Hardware Appliance, see [Removing a Gateway From the Hardware Appliance](appliance-remove-gateway.md)\.
+For instructions on how to remove a gateway from your Hardware Appliance, see [Removing a Gateway from the Hardware Appliance](appliance-remove-gateway.md)\.

 1. On the Hardware page, choose the hardware appliance you want to delete\.

-1. Choose **Actions**, and then choose **Delete Appliance**\.
+1. For **Actions**, choose **Delete Appliance**\.

 1. In the **Confirm deletion of resource\(s\)** dialog box, choose the confirmation check box and choose **Delete**\.
 A message indicating successful deletion is displayed\.